wnfs-wg/car-mirror-spec/README.md

 # 3. Transport

 The protocol here is described in discrete rounds.
-When run over fully bidirectional transports such as [WSS](https://datatracker.ietf.org/doc/html/rfc6455), portions of rounds may be updated live rather than waiting for an arbitrary "round" to complete.
+When run over fully bidirectional transports such as [WSS], portions of rounds may be updated live rather than waiting for an arbitrary "round" to complete.
 Unidirectional transports like HTTP proceed in clear, distinct rounds.
 Discrete rounds are given below both because many transports require this mode, and because it is easier to explain in structured steps, even if not a hard requirement.

 ## 3.1 Phases